kids tea party

 Aside from tea (or lemonade in our case), you will want to serve both savory and sweet finger foods.

-We went a little heavy on the desserts but did offer a few savory and healthy options too.
+We went a little heavy on the desserts, but did offer a few savory and healthy options too.

 First up, we had a tiered tray with miniature frosted cookies, mini stacked cakes, and cheesecake bites.